 The laptops in Huawei's MateBook lineup don't just look alike; many of them also share very similar specs.
 These similarities can make picking between them a difficult process for customers confused about which model is right for them.

-Before you scroll down to our best picks, you should be aware of Huawei's recent bad run of luck with the US government.
+Before you scroll down to our best picks, you should be aware of Huawei's bad run of luck with the US government.
 Huawei's troubles began with losing access to Android, thanks to the Dept. of Commerce blacklisting the company and President Trump’s executive order.
 Trump pushed things further, with a ban on federal agencies purchasing Huawei devices.

 Fortunately for Huawei, Microsoft and Intel declared they will continue to provide software updates and new drivers for Huawei devices using those companies' technologies, and things may be getting better for Huawei, as the U.S. government signaled it will lift the ban that stops firms from selling hardware and software to Huawei.

 MateBook X Pro, MateBook 14, MateBook 13, MateBook D – Specs